Ricette di Sicilia

 - 1

-Wash the peppers thoroughly, pat dry, then remove the stalks.
-Cut them in half, discard the seeds and membrane, then slice into strips.
+Thoroughly wash the peppers, pat them dry, then remove the stalks.
+Cut them in half, discard the seeds and membranes, then slice into strips.

 - 2

-Thinly slice the onion and gently soften it in a pan with a splash of extra virgin olive oil.
+Finely slice the onion and gently soften it in a pan with a drizzle of extra virgin olive oil.

 - 3

-Add the pepper strips and cook for around ten minutes, stirring frequently.
+Add the sliced peppers and cook for about ten minutes, stirring regularly.

 - 4

-Stir in the peeled tomatoes cut into slices, tear in the basil leaves by hand, season with salt and freshly ground black pepper.
-Cover and let it simmer for about 45 minutes, stirring occasionally.
+Stir in the peeled tomatoes cut into strips, tear in the basil leaves by hand, season with salt and freshly ground black pepper.
+Cover and let it simmer gently for around 45 minutes, stirring occasionally.

 - 5

-If the sauce thickens too much, add a few tablespoons of warm vegetable stock to loosen it.
+If the sauce thickens too much, add a few spoonfuls of warm vegetable stock to loosen it.

 - 6

 Peperonata can be enjoyed hot or cold.
-Prepare it ahead of time to let the flavours meld beautifully.
+Making it ahead allows the flavours to meld beautifully.

 💡 Tips and Variations